How do I set the options in the Divi Theme options creator tab? What are they for? How do I make the right choices?

 3 - Other Divi theme options

-We're done with the settings on the Divi Creator tab.
-You've seen that they are very simple.
-Enable or disable the ones you want and don't forget to save your records on each tab you change.
+We are done with the settings in the Divi Creator tab.
+You have seen that they are very simple.
+Enable or disable the ones you want and don't forget to save your records for each tab you change.

 You can find the other articles in this series dedicated to Divi Theme Options here:

 - How to set up the General tab of the Divi theme ?